-Folks who live and breath inbound marketing are all too familiar with the complexities involved in formulating a full-fledged inbound marketing strategy.
+Folks who live and breathe inbound marketing are all too familiar with the complexities involved in formulating a full-fledged inbound marketing strategy.

 Inbound marketing demands that you be more than a jack-of-all-trades handyman.
 Instead, you need to be a pro at dozens of specific skills - content writing, search engine optimization, social media, website design, conversion rate optimization, pay-per-click, email marketing, the list goes on.